duolaJohn/DCSG/README.md

 We have stored the weight file of the experimental results on Google Cloud Platform: https://drive.google.com/drive/folders/1-YiIdaGYzXdT2_5Wm-0W21wLBkQZOM6r?usp=drive_link

 note:Currently, we are publishing the baseline and the best weight files for testing purposes.
-The innovative source code of the article will be made available after its acceptance.

 ## Getting Started
 ### Installation